Simplysequence/Amazon-Product-Review-Analysis/README.md

 ![Task 6](https://github.com/user-attachments/assets/3b73f399-7e86-4cee-9543-cd6b1f5fe573)

+Insights: The analysis of review counts by product name reveals the most popular and highly engaged products.
+"Electronis" stands out significantly with over 14 million reviews, making it the product with the highest customer engagement.
+Other products with a very high number of reviews include "Computer & Accessories", "Home & Kitchen", with each exceeding 6 million and over 2 million reviews respectively.
+These products are highly visible and trusted by a large customer base.
+For Amazon's clients, these products represent strong performers that can be leveraged in marketing campaigns, used as benchmarks for product development, or serve as anchor products to drive traffic and cross-selling opportunities.
+The sheer volume of reviews for these products also provides a rich source of customer feedback for product refinement and service improvement.

     7. Number of Products with Discount ≥50%
      - Method: Filter discount_percentage ≥ 50, count rows.
      - Excel Filter: discount_percentage ≥ 50, count rows.
      - Output

 ![Task 7](https://github.com/user-attachments/assets/923744fc-ce91-4213-b403-aa95fbc2595c)

+Insights: A significant portion of products are offered with a discount of 50% or more.
+This indicates that nearly half of the product listings are subjected to aggressive pricing strategies.
+This could be a response to high market competition, an effort to clear inventory, or a deliberate strategy to attract price-sensitive customers.
+The relatively even split between highly discounted and less discounted products suggests a diversified pricing approach by sellers on Amazon.

     8. Distribution of Product Ratings
      - Method: Rating bin, count products per bin.